danielstebbings/STRATHcube-Downlink-2425/Admin/Interim-Report/Document/Interim-Report.typ

 The resulting source code will be made available to the public under an open-source license to ensure that the project is transparent and accessible to all.
 This will also allow for the project to be continued for further use in STRATHcube or as a resource for other projects.

 Aditionally, space is a resource that underpins modern society and it is important to ensure that it is used responsibly.
-The primary and secondary missions of STRATHcube will positively contribute to space sustainability and as such will have a positive impact that will support society as a whole.d1d1d1d1d1d
+The primary and secondary missions of STRATHcube will positively contribute to space sustainability and as such will have a positive impact that will support society as a whole.

 #pagebreak()
 = References